Should You Choose Affinity Over Adobe?

 Cons

-Only three programs available – no direct replacement for After Effects for example.
+No direct replacement for Lightroom or After Effects for example.

 Adobe alternetives